davidjohnmaccallum/send-email/README.md

 # Send Email

 Sends an Email using SendGrid.
+Hosted as a Firebase Function.

 Includes access control via an X-API-Key header.